galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 # Quality control and treatment of the sequences

-The first step of any ChIP-Seq data analysis is control of the data quality.
+The first step of any ChIP-Seq data analysis is quality control of the raw sequencing data.

 > ### {% icon hands_on %} Hands-on: Quality control
 >
-> 1. Create and name a new history for this tutorial
+> 1. Create a new history for this tutorial and give it a proper name
 > 2. Import `patient1_input_good_outcome` from [Zenodo]() or from the data library into the history
 >
 >    > ### {% icon tip %} Tip: Importing data via links